Are money markets and capital markets the same thing? How do they work? Here is an introduction to money markets and capital markets for dummies.

 Capital market is where instruments such as shares and bonds are traded

-There is also a broad difference between capital markets and money markets – the first are ‘cash markets’, whereas the latter are ‘debt markets’.
+There is also a broad difference between money market and capital market – the first is a ‘debt market’, whereas the latter is a ‘cash market’.

 Investing in capital market

 - Here, one invests in a company with the aim of profiting from its performance